half-tested/pytest/README.md

 ___
 [`pytest_generate_tests`](#contents)
 -
-Pytest hook to dynamically generate tests.
+Pytest hook which is called when collecting a test function.
+Can be used to dynamically generate tests.
 For example based on command-line options:
 ```python
 # content of conftest.py
 def pytest_addoption(parser):